"Rodrick Williams Jr.'s 10-month old, 2-foot-long savannah monitor named "Kill" gets the RB some strange looks when they go for walks together."

 The Gory Details

-Expected Point (EP) Analysis: Basically, the probability of scoring depends on the yard line that the offense is at (which seems fairly obvious in retrospect).
+Expected Point (EP) Analysis: Basically, the probability of scoring depends on the line of scrimmage for the offense.
 Therefore, the impact of a TO also depends on the yard line where the TO is lost and the yard line where the TO is gained.
 Each turnover may result in an immediate lost opportunity for the team committing the TO and a potential gain in field position by the opponent.
 Both of these components can vary dramatically based upon the down when the TO occurred, the yards the TO is returned, and whether the TO was a fumble or an interception.

 Here are the details for the game.